sourcegraph/about/blogposts/gophercon-2019-go-module-proxy-life-of-a-query.md

   <img width="800" height="400" src="/gophercon-2019/go-module-proxy-life-of-a-query-86.png">
 </p>

-The first thing we'll do, is hit an endpoint on the checksum database called “lookup” with our module version, and it gives us back 3 things
+The first thing we'll do, is hit an endpoint on the checksum database called "lookup" with our module version, and it gives us back 3 things

 <p align="center">
   <img width="800" height="400" src="/gophercon-2019/go-module-proxy-life-of-a-query-87.png">